Kwame Nkrumah: Gold Coast

 He progressed through the ten-year elementary programme in eight years.
-In 1925, he was a student-teacher in the school and was baptized into the Catholic faith.
+In 1925, he was a student-teacher in the school and was baptised into the Catholic faith.He would fondly remember having to stand atop a box to teach his mates.
 While at the school, he was noticed by the Reverend Alec Garden Fraser, principal of the Government Training College (soon to become Achimota School) in the Gold Coast's capital, Accra.
 Fraser arranged for Nkrumah to train as a teacher at his school.
 Here, Columbia-educated deputy headmaster Kwegyir Aggrey exposed him to the ideas of Marcus Garvey and W. E. B. Du Bois.
 Aggrey, Fraser, and others at Achimota thought that there should be close co-operation between the races in governing the Gold Coast, but Nkrumah, echoing Garvey, soon came to believe that only when the black race governed itself could there be harmony between the races.

-After obtaining his teacher's certificate from the Prince of Wales' College at Achimota in 1930, Nkrumah was given a teaching post at the Roman Catholic primary school in Elmina in 1931.
+After obtaining his teacher's certificate from the Prince of Wales' College at Achimota in 1930, Nkrumah was given a teaching post at the Catholic primary school in Elmina in 1931.
 During his years at Achimota, Nkrumah was noted for his debating and leadership skills, traits that later shaped his role as a nationalist leader.

 After a year there, he was made headmaster of the school at Axim.
 In Axim, he started to get involved in politics and founded the Nzema Literary Society.
 In 1933, he was appointed a teacher at the Catholic seminary at Amissano.
 Although life there was strict, he liked it, and considered becoming a Jesuit.
 Nkrumah had heard journalist and future Nigerian president Nnamdi Azikiwe speak while a student at Achimota; the two men met and Azikiwe's influence increased Nkrumah's interest in black nationalism.
 The young teacher decided to further his education.
 Azikiwe had attended Lincoln University, a historically black college in Chester County, Pennsylvania, west of Philadelphia, and he advised Nkrumah to enroll there.

 Nkrumah, who had failed the entrance examination for London University, gained funds for the trip and his education from relatives.
 He travelled by way of Britain, where he learned, to his outrage, of Italy's invasion of Ethiopia, one of the few independent African nations.
 He arrived in the United States, in October 1935.